 At the same time, A2 Hosting had 1 outage that lasted 5 minutes.
 That’s 99.98% uptime over around 2 weeks.
 Which is great, but still – the first provider to have any downtime on this list.

 The take from this is that A2 Hosting is a very flexible provider, and it has performance-focused plans.
 Just be careful as unmanaged VPS will require tech know-how, but a managed option is available too.

 A2 Hosting pricing

 If you decide to choose A2 Hosting’s managed VPS services, I advise you to put one of your kidneys on Craigslist.
-While unmanaged service is cheap, starting at $4.99/mo, beginners should opt for managed VPS, starting at $39.99/mo.
+Yet if you opt for unmanaged hosting, you will get one of the best unmanaged VPS deals out there – starting at $4.99/mo.
+Beginners should opt for managed VPS, though, starting at $39.99/mo.

 So let’s focus on the unmanaged plans.

 A2 Hosting best VPS hosting plans can go from $4.99 to $79.99/mo, depending on the level of resources that you need.

 - Standard plans go from $4.99 to $9.99 a month.
 The resources range from 1 to 4GB RAM, 150 TO 450GB SSD storage, 1 to 4 CPU cores, and 2TB to 4TB of bandwidth.